 A: An athletic support cup is required for all boys in the league.
 Female protectors can be a bit difficult to find so if this is something that you would like information on please let one of the Board Members know of your interest and they will point you in the right direction.

 Q: What happens after my child is registered?

-A: If your child is in one of our non-competitive Instructional leagues he or she will be assigned to a team in late March.
-If your child is in a competitive league (any league with an umpire) he or she will go through the draft which is held in March.
+A: If your child is in one of our non-competitive Instructional leagues he or she will be assigned to a team in spring by the end of March, in Fall by the middle of August.
+If your child is in a competitive league (any league with an umpire) he or she will go through the draft which is held in March for spring session info by mid August for Fall Ball.
 Once your child is drafted he or she will receive a phone call from the Manager of the team he or she was drafted to.
-Instructional players receive a phone call usually by the fourth week of March. (see our calendar of dates for th draft date)
+Instructional players receive a phone call usually by the fourth week of March for the Spring session. (see our calendar of dates for th draft date)